Chetan-Y-Patil/Chetan-Y-Patil/README.md

 ## About Me
 - 🎓 I’m currently a 3rd-year B-Tech student specializing in **Artificial Intelligence** at [R C Patel Institute of Technology, Shirpur](https://rcpit.ac.in/), and I previously completed a diploma in computer science at **Government Polytechnic Nandurbar**.
-- 💼 I recently received an internship offer in **Machine Learning** from **Codesoft**, where I’m looking forward to applying my skills and gaining hands-on experience in a professional environment.
 - 🌱 I’m always looking to enhance my knowledge in AI, particularly in areas like **computer vision**, **predictive modeling**, and **deep learning**.

 ---